 Early in the semester, students will begin to familiarize themselves with the practice of observation and the art of recording observations in their writer's notebook.
 As we move into our second unit on storytelling, this practice will prove crucial.
-We will begin to analyze the power of storytelling and the role it plays in shaping our world and our minds.
-We will read selections from short story author Ted Chiang, Vietnam Veteran Tim O'Brien, and environmental activist Barry Lopez.
-We will spend time reading and writing poetry, reading and writing 100-word stories and students will culminate this unit by crafting an original collection of 100-word stories.
-Finally, in order to look forward, students will look back on their evolving sense of place, sense of self, and semester experience in order to craft a personal response to the question: "How should we live well in a place?"
+We will analyze the power of storytelling and the role it plays in shaping our world, our minds, our relationships, and our places.
+We will spend time reading short stories and poetry while we explore the neuroscience of storytelling itself to understand the power stories hold.
+This unit culminates with a two week writer's workshop in which students dive head first into the creative writing process and produce a portfolio of poetry that captures the stories they have to tell.